JamesPrenticez/ecom-nextjs/README.md

 [o] Fix cartItems: state.cart.cart.cartItems in "cartButton" [o] handleAddToCart show a modal with "continue shopping or checkout now" [x] Need to handle 0 in stock?
+[o] componitize quantity incrementor for product and cart pages